12nomad/portfolio-webpack-boilerplate-deprecated/README.md

 // },
 Then create a vendor.js file in the src folder and import what you need, for example:
 // import "bootstrap";

+#.scss Files
+.Delete \_config.scss and \_utilities.scss if not needed .Also remove @import in main.scss